-Young PNG team raises expectations - Port Arthur News
+PNG football team looks to answer playoff doubts: "human nature to want to prove them wrong" - Port Arthur News

+PNG football team looks to answer playoff doubts: “human nature to want to prove them wrong”

-PORT NECHES — Last year the Port Neches-Groves Indians struggled to find consistency, which almost landed them on the outside looking in for the playoffs.
+PORT NECHES — The Port Neches-Groves Indians struggled last year to find consistency, which almost landed them on the outside looking in for the playoffs.
 A win in their final game secured the fourth seed for District 12-5A Division II.

-The team played well against Memorial, who went on to have an undefeated regular season and beat their rival Nederland, who went on to win the district and make it to the third round of the playoffs.
+The team played well against Memorial, which went on to have an undefeated regular season and beat their rival Nederland, who went on to win the district and make it to the third round of the playoffs.

 Despite returning only four players on offense and seven on defense, PNG Head Coach Brandon Faircloth hopes to build on an impressive playoff outing against Fort Bend Marshall that came down to the wire in large part due to the execution of the plan to control the clock and limit the Buffs’ chances on offense.